 Then, using a custom implementation of the DirecTag algorithm \cite{Tabb2008DirecTag: Accurate sequence tags from peptide MS/MS through statistical scoring}, all possible sequence tags were detected and annotated in the combined middle-down spectra.
 These sequence tags were used to search the filtered germline light and heavy IgG chains.
-For the best scoring germline sequences, consistent sequence tags with a length of more than 4 amino acids were searched against de novo predicted peptides originating from the bottom-up peptide-centric MS data.
+For the best scoring germline sequences, consistent sequence tags with a length of more than 4 amino acids were searched against \emph{de novo} predicted peptides originating from the bottom-up peptide-centric MS data.
 In an iterative manner, the matching peptides were used to modify the best scoring selected germline sequences until the mass of the final sequence matched the precursor masses determined by middle-down MS (\textbf{\autoref{fig:figs3.8} and \autoref{fig:figs3.9}}).
 In more detail, the gaps between the consecutive sequence tags extracted from the middle-down MS data were first filled with amino acids from the best matching germline sequence.
 Then, the filled gaps were compared to the highest scoring peptides retrieved from the bottom-up MS data, aligned to the region of interest using Clustal Omega algorithm.
 When aligned peptides showed discrepancies from the germline sequence the amino acid residues in the gaps were altered and the theoretical mass of the gap was compared to the experimental mass, defined by the mass difference between consecutive sequence tags.
 Finally, the modified sequences were rescored by spectral alignment, sequence-tag detection, and a bottom-up database search, providing the final mature Fab sequences.
 The final predicted sequences – and more specifically the identified mutations when compared to the most closely related gene regions – were additionally compared to the frequency of amino acid occurrence at their specific positions (as numbered by IMGT) in both the AbYsis database \cite{Swindells2017abYsis: Integrated Antibody Sequence and Structure—Management, Analysis, and Prediction} and the recombined full IMGT database \cite{Lefranc1999IMGT, the international ImMunoGeneTics database}.
 This screening yielded an estimate of how likely the mutations were to occur.
-While some of the predictions are rather rare, none of them are impossible as reported by AbYsis (Table S5).
+While some of the predictions are rather rare, none of them are impossible as reported by AbYsis (\textbf{Data \ref{tab:tabdummy3.5}}).

 !!Quantification and statistical analysis